yard

 If you are unsure whether to feed again, check plant growth and soil, not just the calendar date.

 Houseplant habits can sneak into the veggie patch.
 Indoor feeders like snake plant pots get by on very little.
-Vegetables are closer to lawns and fruit trees, so skim the timing ideas in tree and shrub fertilizing schedules to sense how often woody plants are fed for real production.
+Vegetables are closer to lawns and fruit trees, where feeding schedules are much slower than a weekly vegetable crop.

 tips_and_updates